 Rubbing compound makes the area smoother and shinier and is also great for removing oxidation from your finish.
-Use application pad to apply the product.
+Use an application pad to apply the product.
 Place a small amount of rubbing compound on the foam applicator pad and start rubbing the surface using firm circular motions until the compound is dry.
-Remove remaining product with a soft micro-fiber cloth.
+Remove the remaining product with a soft microfiber cloth.

 Step 13: Polishing Compound

-The surface might be a little dull after rubbing compound.
-Use polishing compound to restore the shine.
+The surface might be a little dull after rubbing the compound.
+Use a polishing compound to restore the shine.